joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/7054185/2026/02/18/vinicius-jr-racism-benfica-real-madrid/

 **Don't mention the C word: The battle to keep Wrexham's focus on the league, not Chelsea**\
-`The manager has experience of causing major cup upsets - and history suggests he is also able to make sure league form is not affected`\
+`The manager has experience of causing major cup upsets – and history suggests he can make sure league form is not affected`\
 https://nytimes.com/athletic/7050911/2026/02/18/wrexham-chelsea-league-fa-cup/

 **The New York Times in Print for Wednesday, Feb.
 18, 2026**\